-The optional hip belt pockets are accessed with a zip that runs across the top and are roomy enough to hold snacks, gloves, etc. They are easily removable but a little more fiddly to reattach, as they are held on with fairly small toggles and bungee cord.
+The optional hip belt pockets are accessed with a zip that runs across the top and are roomy enough to hold snacks, gloves, etc.

 I use the bungee cords on the side of the pack to store my waterproofs, and sit mat, which then gives me easy access to them without having to open the main pack.

 The Prospector is very well constructed with a tough, waterproof fabric which looks great.
 The seems are not taped so the pack is not fully waterproof; however, there are very few seams to let water in.
 I would always use dry bags inside my pack anyway, so the untaped seams aren’t a problem for me.